dylemma/scala.frp/readme.md

 There are two main classes that you will want to interact with. `EventStream` is a read-only class that you can attach event handlers to, and create mappings and combinations with. `EventSource` is a subclass of `EventStream` that also exposes `fire` and `stop` methods.

-The implicit `Observer` is needed for nearly every method while working with `EventStream`s.
+The implicit `Observer` is needed to attach event handlers to an `EventStream`s.
 It keeps references to your event handlers (and the `EventStream` only keeps weak references) so that your event handlers can be garbage-collected once the `Observer` gets garbage-collected.

 For more details, [check out the docs](http://dylemma.github.com/scala.frp/)